heygrady/hexagonoids/README.md

 # hexagonoids
-Asteroids Clone on a Spherical Plane
+> Asteroids Clone on a Sphere.